Missouri Senate Passes Bill That Would Ban Abortions After 8 Weeks

 Missouri's Senate has passed a bill that would ban abortions at eight weeks of pregnancy or later, except in cases of medical emergency.
 There are no exceptions for rape or incest.

-It's the latest in a series of sweeping abortion restrictions passed by Republican-controlled state Legislatures aimed at pushing abortion challenges to the U.S. Supreme Court.
+It's the latest in a series of sweeping abortion restrictions passed by Republican-controlled state legislatures aimed at pushing abortion challenges to the U.S. Supreme Court.

-The measure, which saw a series of changes before passage, will now return to the state House.
+The measure, which saw a series of changes before passing, will now return to the state House.
 If approved there, it would head to the desk of Republican Gov. Mike Parson.

 "Thanks to the leaders in the House and Senate, we have the opportunity to be one of the strongest pro-life states in the country," Parson said on Wednesday.

-The bill passed the Senate early Thursday morning in a 24-to-10 vote, as NPR member station St. Louis Public Radio reported.
+The bill passed the Senate early Thursday morning by a 24-10 vote, as NPR member station St. Louis Public Radio reported.

 The text states that performing abortions in violation of the measure would be considered a felony.
 The legislation states that "any person who knowingly performs or induces an abortion of an unborn child in violation of this subsection shall be guilty of a class B felony, as well as subject to suspension or revocation of his or her professional license."
-Women who receive abortions would not be prosecuted.
+Women who undergo abortions would not be prosecuted.

 In addition to having no exceptions for rape or incest, the bill also bans all abortions because of race, sex or a diagnosis of Down syndrome.